 I enjoy playing the flute and accordion with friends around Bangkok and in different styles, from folk to classical.
 I sing with the Bangkok Music Society Choir which is a great way to meet people from all around the world.
 In my spare time, I rock climb and enjoy travelling to different climbing sites in Thailand.
 There is always lots of wildlife to see and nice clean country air.

 St. Andrews International School Bangkok has a great community feel to it.
 Over the years it has grown and developed steadily, but it has always maintained a strong sense of community.
 Our students are fantastic and show great understanding for one another and their differences.
-This is always evident when we take our students on trips to attend TISAC events and music festivals.
+This is always evident when we take our students on trips to attend TISAC and FOBISIA events and music festivals.
 They make us proud by being friendly, courteous and enthusiastic.

 “Composing our song and getting the experience to experiment with new instruments was memorable, and gave us the opportunity to handle things on our own.”